BrianJHLai/Bank/README.md

-8. Load - Asked on start-up, replying 'y' will result in the recreation of accounts that were saved in 'bank_save.txt' -The load will occur before the user is given access to the main menu -The load will also update every account's cycle_days, days_open, s_withdrawals, and savings_balance attributes based on how much time has passed since the save was made
+8. Load - Asked on start-up, replying 'y' will result in the recreation of accounts that were saved in 'bank_save.txt' -The load will occur before the user is given access to the main menu -The load will also update every account's cycle_days, days_open, s_withdrawals, and s_balance attributes based on how much time has passed since the save was made